1gorsec/PMAT/README.md

 # PMAT- Course Final
-This report is part of the course in writing Malware Analysis Reports
+The report contained here is part of the course in Practical Malware Analysis and Triage (PMAT)